jaredmates/jaredmates/README.md

 - ✍️ Solving Data Structure and Algorithm questions

-- 👀 I’m interested in Android App Development
+- 👀 I’m interested in Mobile App Development

 - 📫 How to reach me: jaredmates45@gmail.com